dbashford/bower-registry-heroku-node/README.md

-bower-heroku
+bower-registry-heroku-node
 ============

-A simple node setup for a bower repository to be installed in Heroku.
-Before installing (after heroku create), visit your apps and add RedisToGo.
+A simple Express/node bower repository ready for install to Heroku.
+Before installing (after `heroku create`), visit your app and add RedisToGo.
 Bower shouldn't need more than the free nano setup for Redis.